-I wish I could give you a foolproof blueprint for how to write a song.
+I wish I could give you a foolproof blueprint for how to write a good song.
 If that’s what you’re looking for, unfortunately, this post isn’t for you.

 But don’t hit the back button just yet.